tamari92/kf2-tournament/scoring.md

 A very important consideration is that the **Time Bonus does not stop decreasing, even during the Trader period!**

+On the other hand, the decay rate is affected directly by the speed of the game, meaning that **ZED Time** causes it to slow down to 20% of its rate.

-Therefore, it is in every team’s best interest to optimize their Trader path, buy strategy, and overall positioning to maximize their efficiency during the Trader period (and thereby maximize their TB).
+In general, it is in every team’s best interest to optimize their Trader path, buy strategy, and overall positioning to maximize their efficiency during the Trader period (and thereby maximize their TB).
 Utilizing the **SKIP TRADER** functionality is highly encouraged to save even more time and is pivotal for teams looking to maximize this bonus.
+Maximizing ZED Time Extensions is also essential for achieving a high Time Bonus score.

 When the match is completed (boss killed), the team is instantly awarded the remaining value of the Time Bonus toward their total score for the match.